zlyx26/RBET/README.md

 `Tutorial.Rmd` provides instructions on how to use RBET.
 The example dataset in the tutorial can be downloaded from <https://drive.google.com/drive/folders/18rdL-L8nHL3MsojmuSIUiiI2NDPldDD9?usp=sharing>.

 ## Citation
 Xiaoyue Hu#, He Li#, Ming Chen, Junbin Qian*  and Hangjin Jiang*.
-RBET guides case-specific choice of integration methods for scRNA-seq datasets from different sources.
+RBET guides case-specific choice of batch correction methods for single-cell transcriptomic data with overcorrection awareness and large batch effect robustness.
 (Submitted)

 ## Contact
 If you have any questions, please feel free to contact *xiaoyuehu@zju.edu.cn*.